 - 4.1.
-In "A" sanctioned tournaments competitors of any age group except Veterans are allowed to compete only in one Individual Tournament division per day, except in the following circumstances: - 4.1.1 The open weight division is contested at that same Tournament on the same day; - 4.1.2 A team tournament is conducted on the same day. - 4.1.3 When the number of competitors in a division is four (4) or less and the tournament schedule allows for such solution the athlete may enter a second division at discretion of the Tournament Director.
-In such circumstances, the competitor may be allowed to enter a third event providing that: - 4.1.3.1 A team event is conducted on the same day. - 4.1.3.2 The competitor enters an Open weight division as a third entry.
+In "A" sanctioned tournaments competitors of any age group except Veterans are allowed to compete only in one Individual Tournament division per day, except in the following circumstances: - 3.1.1 The open weight division is contested at that same Tournament on the same day; - 3.1.2 A team tournament is conducted on the same day. - 3.1.3 When the number of competitors in a division is four (4) or less and the tournament schedule allows for such solution the athlete may enter a second division at discretion of the Tournament Director.
+In such circumstances, the competitor may be allowed to enter a third event providing that: - 3.1.3.1 A team event is conducted on the same day. - 3.1.3.2 The competitor enters an Open weight division as a third entry - 3.1.3.3 The Ne waza event is conducted on the same day.